Long Island (proposed state): Secession history

 The first known proposal of Long Island as its own state was published in The New York Times in 1896.
 Sugar refiner Adolph Molenhaur claimed other big cities in New York did not take Long Island into account when making decisions and were spending money without any benefit to Long Island's interests.

+In the 1990s, New York State Assemblyman Joseph Sawicki introduced a bill that would have seen Long Island split off of New York as the 51st state, however, the proposal never went anywhere.

 In 1996, a non-binding vote took place in which the idea of secession was approved.
 However, no further action was taken at that time.

-On March 28, 2008, Suffolk County, New York comptroller Joseph Sawicki proposed a plan that would make Long Island (specifically, Nassau and Suffolk counties) the 51st state of the United States of America (or, should Upstate New York and/or Western New York be included in the breakup of New York State, the 52nd or 53rd).
+On March 28, 2008, now Suffolk County comptroller Sawicki proposed a plan that would make Long Island (specifically, Nassau and Suffolk counties) the 51st state of the United States of America (or, should Upstate New York and/or Western New York be included in the breakup of New York State, the 52nd or 53rd).
 Sawicki said that all the Long Island taxpayers' money would stay on Long Island, rather than the funds being dispersed all over the entire state of New York.

 In 2009, there was a call for home rule of Long Island by political leaders who were angry about a tax.
 Suffolk County was on board with the plan but Nassau County showed no support.

 In 2010, the Nassau County Executive Ed Mangano had a plan to combine Nassau and Suffolk counties and to secede from New York and wanted to formally look into the idea.

+In late 2022, Long Island assemblymen Keith Brown proposed seceding to the New York State Assembly on the basis that Long Island is "an ATM machine for New York City", believing that the island has enough money and local services to be its own independent state.
+On the contrary, Philip Ramos has stated his concerns with the proposal calling the idea "insane", believing the island as an independent state could not provide essential services and would marginalize minority communities living on the island.
+As of August 2023 no such bill has been put forward.

-Supporters vs. non-supporters
+Supporters vs. Opponents

-Supporters see secession not only as a major way to save money, but also as a way to keep Long Island unique, and to refrain from unwanted changes being made by New York state.
-The non-supporters do not agree with the logistics behind creating a separate state and do not think that the state and the government would agree to it.